 The tax implications of selling your business are huge.
-There are a lot of decisions to be made, and the earlier your path is established, the less likely it is that tax issues will derail your sale.
-In this article, we will take a high-level look at these issues, and what to do about them, and then in a future series once a month, we will look at each of these decisions in detail.
+There are numerous decisions to be made.
+The sooner your path is established, the less likely it is that tax issues will derail your sale.
+In this article, we will provide a high-level overview of these issues and explore potential solutions.
+In a future series, we will examine each of these decisions in detail, once a month.

 Here are the basics of tax planning when selling your business.